cdapio/cdap/docs/developer-guide/source/rest.rst

    * - Status Codes
      - Description
    * - ``200 OK``
-     - Request instance was successfully created
+     - Requested instance was successfully created
    * - ``404 Not Found``
      - Requested DataSet type was not found
    * - ``409 Conflict``